839 Haddon Avenue, Collingswood, N.J. 08108

 The winner was St. Paul's Church in Camden, which is receiving $200 for its food programs.

 The Souper Sunday collection on Feb.
-11 was the big winner, and $100 of that was dropped in the pot for "Pitchers and Catchers Report This Week," meaning spring (that is, baseball) is right around the corner.
+11 was the big winner, and $100 of that was dropped in the pot for "Pitchers and Catchers Report This Week."

 Churchyard Cleanup

-Good Friday collection will go to the Diocese of Jerusalem.
+The Good Friday collection benefited the Diocese of Jerusalem.

 _________________________